DylanParenzee/learn_journ/README.md

 <b>Wednesday 19.01.22</b>

-Continued with revision of styling within react and the moved on to practice with props today, including declaration, best practices, destructuring and children properties, getting very comfortable with utilising objects.
+Continued with revision of styling within react and the moved on to practice with props today, including declaration, best practices, destructuring and children properties, feeling very comfortable with object iteration.
 Awesome stuff, gotta try and get as much done as I can before the bookcmap starts in a couple weeks.